micoweb/digitalVesak/README.md

 # digitalVesak
-Hoarna Dp it campus

 The audio's time can be controled by audio control pannel

-Also you can give me a comment 😊
+you can also give me a comment using a emails 😊 microworld.micomail@gmail.com

-©2025 Sadew Nethsara
+©2026 MicoWEB by Sadew Nethsara